raspberrypilearning/build-an-octapi/en/step_11.md

 ./cluster_action.sh shutdown
 ```

-**date** – this distributes the client date and time (to the nearest minute) to each server.
-The Raspberry Pi 3 does not have a real time clock, so the correct time will need to be set on the client first.
+**date** – distributes the client date and time (to the nearest minute) to each server.
+The Raspberry Pi 3 does not have a real-time clock, so the correct time will need to be set on the client first.

 Example: